neurabytes/nb-automation-devtools/README.md

 ### Overview

-1. `ChocoToolSetup.ps1`: Ensures that Chocolatey is installed and then facilitates the installation, upgrade, or uninstallation of a predefined list of developer tools.
+1. `Setup-DevEnvironment.ps1`: Ensures that Chocolatey is installed and then facilitates the installation, upgrade, or uninstallation of a predefined list of developer tools.
-2. `PyenvSetup.ps1`: Facilitates the installation or uninstallation of `pyenv-win` on Windows platforms.
+2. `Setup-PyEnvWin.ps1`: Facilitates the installation or uninstallation of `pyenv-win` on Windows platforms.
-3. `ChocoInstallDocker.ps1`: Installs Docker Desktop for Windows using Chocolatey.
+3. `Setup-DockerEnvironment.ps1`: Installs Docker Desktop for Windows using Chocolatey.
+4. `Setup-GitGPG.ps1`: Configures Git to sign commits and tags with GPG on Windows.

 ---

-### Chocolatey Tools Setup Script (ChocoToolSetup.ps1)
+### Chocolatey Tools Setup Script (Setup-DevEnvironment.ps1)

 This script ensures that Chocolatey is installed.
 After this verification, it will either install, upgrade, or uninstall a specified list of developer tools based on the versions provided in the script.